linphone-40685558/group3-coursework/usecases/usecase8.md

 ## Preconditions

-The system contains population data for all cities in the continent (Eg. Asia).
+The system contains data for all cities in the continent (Eg. Asia).

 ## Success End Condition

-A report listing all cities in a provided continent (Eg. Asia) from largest to smallest population is generated.
+A report listing all cities information ordered by population in a provided continent (Eg. Asia) is generated.

 ## Failed End Condition